nyuge/rdkit-build/README.md

 ## A motivation
 What do you feel when you use RDKit with python in docker?
 I always feel confused in situations in which it is impossible to achieve both the customizability of environments and the smallness of docker containers.

-I want to use python of the specific version in small docker container (not in Anaconda), therefore, this source was developed.
+I want to use python of the specific version in small docker container (not in Anaconda), so this source was developed.

 ## Basic environments
 + OS: ubuntu16.04 (as the upstream image)